0xTamil/awesome-low-level/README.md

 # Getting Started

-> Resources for building a basic understanding of digital electronics and computer systems before moving deeper into low-level programming.

 ## Circuits & Electronics

 > Learn the fundamentals of electronic circuits, digital logic, and the physical principles that make modern computing hardware possible.